DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 55 - 1.16.2025.md

 - Scarf of Shielding
 - Wand of Enemy Detection
 # Start Here
 - Nobu falls off of the boat.
-We press on.
+We press on and get lost.
+We see a tiny toy gallows on the shore.
+-